 1.1.
 EQUA Start LLC (“EQUA”) respects your privacy.
 This Privacy Statement informs you about our privacy practices including details of the personal data we collect, use, disclose and transfer as well as choices you can make and rights you can exercise about your data.
 This Privacy Statement is available from a link on the footer of every EQUA web page.

 1.2.
 EQUA considers the major privacy principles and frameworks around the world, including the OECD Guidelines on the Protection of Privacy and Transborder Flows, EU General Data Protection Regulation 2016/679 (“GDPR”), the APEC Privacy Framework, and the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks.

 2.1.
 EQUA is a global company based in Denver, Colorado.

 2.2.
-EQUA provides the following services: legal document drafting, cap table management, encrypted document storage, automated shareholder voting, and digital-currency payment processing.
+EQUA provides the following services: cap table management, encrypted document storage, automated shareholder voting, and digital-currency payment processing.

 2.3.
 Data Protection Officer: Chuck Williams

 2.4.
 Chief Counsel: Marion A. Keyes

 3.1.
 EQUA and its subsidiaries respect your privacy.